 3.7.2 Physical Network

 The physical network can be managed by Kayobe, which uses Ansibles network modules.
-Currently the most popular switches for cloud infrastructure are supported but this could easily be extended.
+Currently Dell Network OS 6 and Dell Network OS 9 switches are supported but this could easily be extended.
 To provision the physical network: